johnament/getting-started-microprofile/README.md

 The book service requires the following configuration values to be known to the MicroProfile container:

-- `author.service.url` - the base URL of author service
+- `ws.ament.microprofile.gettingstarted.AuthorService/mp-rest/url` - the base URL of author service

 The following properties can be optionally defined: